Crystal Palace to Forest Hill walk

 Follow Crescent Wood Road for 350m as it curves round to the right.

 John Logie Baird, pioneer of television broadcasting, lived at the second house on the left (#3, with blue plaque) from 1933-46.
 On the right, Six Pillars (1935) is an example of International style.

-Cox's Walk Footbridge crosses the track of the Nunhead to Crystal Palace (High Level) railway line, which opened in 1865 to serve visitors to the site.
-The line lost much of its traffic after the 1936 fire and closed in 1954.
-In 1871 the French impressionist Camille Pissarro painted the scene (unrecognisable today) looking north to Lordship Lane station, as shown on an information panel here.
+The Nunhead to Crystal Palace (High Level) line opened in 1865 to serve visitors to the site.
+It lost much of its traffic after the 1936 fire and closed in 1954.
+The tunnel is now a hibernaculum for long-eared bats.

-- On the other side of the bridge turn right and go down the broad avenue of Cox's Walk to leave the wood.
+- Go through a metal gate and continue in the same direction down the broad tree-lined avenue of Cox's Walk to leave the wood.

 - Turn left and go along the A205 (Dulwich Common).
 In 400m turn right through Rosebery Gate into Dulwich Park.